christianpflugradt/GroceRYnoceroS/README.md

 Grocery lists are created for a grocery store with a defined order of categories optimized to make the shopping experience as efficient as possible.

     GrocerRYnoceroS is still work in progress.
     This readme will be updated once the tool is considered production ready.

+## requirements ##
+ * Ruby 2.7 must be installed
+ * Gems must be installed
+    * gem install colorize
+    * gem install sqlite3